whileseated/call_the_shots/README.md

 **This repository does not contain code.**

-As an experiment in llm-prompting and text-based abstraction, this repository contains detailed ReadMe files, that when fed to corresponding llms, should (but may not) produce workable code that, when combined, reveal the features described below.
+As an experiment in llm-prompting, text-based abstraction, and unwarranted over-engineering, this repository contains detailed ReadMe files, that when fed to corresponding llms, should (but may not) produce workable code that, when combined, reveal the features described below.

 ![Pick a Player](./images/20250415_012319.gif)